cmkushnir/NMSModBuilder/Doc/Tab_PakItems.md

 # PAK Items
 First select the pak tree you wish to browse, by selecting an item from the pak combobox.</br>
-The first blank entry (default) represents the merged game pak item tree (all pak items from all game pak files), it is followed by the individual mod paks.
+The first entry (blank, default) represents the merged game pak item tree (all pak items from all game pak files), it is followed by the individual mod paks.

 > The app used to display all the game pak files in the combobox as well,
-> but without a real use-case for selecting a specific game pak file that code has been commented out.
+> but without a real use-case for selecting a specific game pak file that code has been disabled.

 ![](Tab_PakItems1.png)